-The Electronic Communications Act imposes a duty on providers of publicly available electronic communications services to notify security breaches, under certain conditions, to the DPA.
+The Electronic Communications Act of 13 June 2005 imposes a duty on providers of publicly available electronic communications services to notify security breaches, under certain conditions, to the Data Protection Authority (DPA).
 The notification should contain the following information:

-- the nature of the security breach; - · the consequences of the breach; - details of the person or persons who can be contacted for more information concerning the breach; - measures suggested or implemented by the controller to address the breach; and - measures recommended to mitigate the negative effects of the security breach.
+- the nature of the security breach; - the consequences of the breach; - details of the person or persons who can be contacted for more information concerning the breach; - measures suggested or implemented by the controller to address the breach; and - measures recommended mitigating the negative effects of the security breach.

 Where feasible, the notification should be done within 24 hours after detection of the breach.
-In case the controller does not have all required information available within this time-frame, it can complete the notification within 72 hours after the initial notification.
+In case the controller does not have all the required information available within this time frame, it can complete the notification within 72 hours after the initial notification.
 The DPA has published a template form on its website to accommodate companies in complying with their data breach notification obligations.
-In addition, data subjects must be informed without undue delay when the security breach is likely to adversely affect their privacy or PII.
+Also, data subjects must be informed without undue delay when the security breach is likely to adversely affect their privacy or PII.

-Since 25 May 2018, mandatory data breach notification obligations are no longer limited to the telecom sector.
-Controllers in all sectors are now required to notify data breaches to the DPA, unless the data breach is unlikely to result in a risk to the rights and freedoms of individuals.
+Since Regulation (EU) 2016/679 (the General Data Protection Regulation) became applicable, mandatory data breach notification obligations are no longer limited to the telecom sector.
+Controllers in all sectors are now required to notify data breaches to the DPA unless the data breach is unlikely to result in a risk to the rights and freedoms of individuals.
 Such notification must be done without undue delay and, where feasible, no later than 72 hours after becoming aware of the breach.
 Where notifying the DPA within 72 hours is not possible, the controller must justify such delay.
 A data breach notification to the DPA must at least contain: